 Dry Eye

 Dry eye syndrome (also known as dry eye disease) is one of the most common eye conditions worldwide.
-According to a research report in the Journal of Global Health¹, the global prevalence of dry eye syndrome can be as high as 50%.
-Causes of dry eye syndrome include: long-term use of computer products, wearing contact lenses, aging, hormonal influences, taking certain drugs, external environment, etc. If symptoms such as persistent eye dryness, eye itching, and photophobia are found, if ignored, the cornea may be worn, causing inflammation and ulcers, vision loss, and even blindness in severe cases.
-The ophthalmologists at our Dry Eye Centre offer exams, IPL, iTEAR, and other treatments.
+According to a study published in the Global Health Journal¹, the prevalence of dry eye can be as high as 50% globally.
+Causes of dry eye include prolonged use of digital devices, wearing contact lenses, aging, hormonal changes, certain medications, and environmental factors.
+If persistent symptoms such as dryness, itching, or light sensitivity are left untreated, they may cause corneal abrasion, inflammation, or ulceration, resulting in deteriorating vision, and in severe cases, even blindness.
+At the CUHK Medical Dry Eye Centre, our ophthalmologists provide examinations and treatments such as IPL (intense pulsed light therapy) and the iTEAR device to stimulate natural tear production.

 Source: 1.
 Ophthalmology and Visual Sciences, The Chinese University of Hong Kong